IBM-Bluemix-Docs/third-party/tutorial-define-bundle.md

 {: #bundle-support}
 {: step}

-From the Support tab, provide details that help users understand how to get help and support when using `Akka Cluster Operator`.
+From the Support tab, provide details that help users understand how to get help and support when using the Operator bundle.

 To define your support experience, you provide details that help users understand how to get support if they encounter issues when using the Operator bundle.
 You also describe how {{site.data.keyword.cloud_notm}} Support can collaborate with your support team on customer escalations.